smashgg/developer-portal/docs/oauth/oauth-overview.md

 This access token will expire in `expires_in` seconds, so you can use the `refresh_token` to obtain a new access token before the user's access expires.

-To refresh a token, send a POST request to smash.gg's refresh token url:
+To refresh a token, send a POST request to start.gg's refresh token url:
-`api.smash.gg/oauth/refresh`
+`api.start.gg/oauth/refresh`

-The following parameters must be sent with a `application/x-www-form-urlencoded` Content Type header:
+The following parameters must be sent with a `application/json` Content Type header:

 `grant_type`: must be `refresh_token`.